 The Chesapeake Bay Program is a unique regional partnership formed in 1983 to restore the Chesapeake Bay and its tributaries.
 The District of Columbia has been a partner since its inception, and other partners include the states of Delaware, Maryland, New York, Pennsylvania, Virginia, and West Virginia; the U.S. Environmental Protection Agency (EPA), representing the federal government; the Chesapeake Bay Commission, a tri-state legislative body; and participating advisory groups.

 DOEE is responsible for carrying out program activities related to the Chesapeake Bay.
 We do this by focusing primarily on our own Anacostia and Potomac Rivers and Rock Creek—all of which drain into the Chesapeake Bay.
 Learn more about what the District is doing to protect and restore its waterways and programs to help organizations, businesses and residents improve watershed health:

-For more information Contact: [email protected] | (202)574-7606.
+For more information Contact: [email protected] | (202) 844-5879.